adamstark/BTrack/README.md

 * Real-Time Beat-Synchronous Analysis of Musical Audio, A. M. Stark, M. E. P. Davies and M. D. Plumbley.
 In Proceedings of the 12th International Conference on Digital Audio Effects (DAFx-09), Como, Italy, September 1-4, 2009.

+BTrack is made available under the GNU General Public License, version 3.
+Please see the included LICENSE.txt for more details.

 Versions
 --------